Multi-Instance Performance

 3105-No-

-Traditionally, multi-instance is a Firepower 4100 and Firepower 9300 capability using the on-box chassis manager for provisioning logical devices.
-For Secure Firewall 3100 series appliances on release 7.4.1, multi-instance is provided through a single-management solution via FMC.
+Historically, multi-instance has been a Firepower 4100 and Firepower 9300 capability using the on-box chassis manager for provisioning logical devices.
+For Secure Firewall 3100 series appliances on release 7.4.1 or higher and Secure Firewall 4200 series appliances on 7.6.0, multi-instance is provided through a single-management solution via FMC.

 Configuration Workflow